 Candidates should have a clear plan of how they will spend their time in Greece.
 This might involve (but is not limited to) using the BSA library, accessing the BSA collections, visiting museums and sites, or attending conferences and events.
 The award will also allow the researcher to develop contacts in Athens, both in the Greek academic community and among the foreign schools and institutes, assisted by the Assistant Director and Director.
 Preference may be given to candidates who have not visited Greece before, and who have no access to other sources of funding.

-The closing date for applications is Friday 26th February 2021.
-Awards should be taken up by the end of the academic year 2020-2021.
+The closing date for receiving applications and letters of reference is Friday 16th February 2023.
+Awards should be taken up by the end of the academic year 2022-2023.